dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 [!code-csharp[](index/samples/3.x/ConfigurationSample/EFConfigurationProvider/EFConfigurationSource.cs?name=snippet1)]

 Create the custom configuration provider by inheriting from <xref:Microsoft.Extensions.Configuration.ConfigurationProvider>.
 The configuration provider initializes the database when it's empty.
-Since [configuration keys are case-insensitive](#keys), the dictionary used to initialize the database is created with the case-insensitive comparer ([StringComparer.OrdinalIgnoreCase](xref:System.StringComparer.OrdinalIgnoreCase)).
+Since configuration keys are case-insensitive, the dictionary used to initialize the database is created with the case-insensitive comparer ([StringComparer.OrdinalIgnoreCase](xref:System.StringComparer.OrdinalIgnoreCase)). zz

 *EFConfigurationProvider/EFConfigurationProvider.cs*: